valeriialebedieva/ShelterSync/README.md

 # ShelterSync

-ShelterHelper - Pet Adoption Management System
+ShelterSync - Pet Adoption Management System

 ## About

-> ShelterHelper is a comprehensive .NET Blazor web application designed to help animal shelters manage their pet inventory and facilitate pet adoptions.
+> ShelterSync is a comprehensive .NET Blazor web application designed to help animal shelters manage their pet inventory and facilitate pet adoptions.
 The application provides a user-friendly interface for browsing available pets, managing shelter operations, and connecting potential adopters with their perfect companion.

 ## Favorite Quote